 What are temporary orders?

-Temporary orders are orders that are in place until your case is over and you get a final judgment (“final orders”).
-It often takes many months to get a hearing set for final orders, so temporary orders give you and the other parent or conservators rules to follow until you can have your final orders hearing.
+Temporary orders are orders put in place until your case is over and you get a final judgment (“final orders”).
+It often takes many months to get a hearing set for final orders, so temporary orders give you and the other parent or conservators rules to follow until you have your final orders hearing.